mariagabrielasts/mariagabrielasts/README.md

 # Hello :) I'm Maria Gabriela!

 Welcome to my GitHub profile!
-I am a final-year Public Administration student at the Federal University of Lavras (UFLA), passionate about public sector management, fiscal policy, and sustainable development.
-My academic and professional experiences have equipped me with strong analytical, organizational, and interpersonal skills, which I aim to leverage to create innovative and impactful solutions.
+I am a final-year Public Administration student at the Federal University of Lavras (UFLA), with a strong passion for data science, societal management, and sustainable development.
+My academic and professional experiences have equipped me with robust analytical, organizational, and interpersonal skills, which I aim to leverage to create innovative solutions that make an impact on society.

 ## 🎓 Education
 - **Federal University of Lavras (UFLA)** – Lavras, Minas Gerais